handrew/agentic_gpt/readme.md

 - [x] Save and load routine to file.
 - [x] Write some initial docs.
 Be sure to add emojis because people can't get enough emojis.
 - [x] Create and document examples.
 Start setting up a library of actions.
-- [x] Support sentencetransformers and gpt4.
+- [x] Support sentencetransformers and gpt-4.
-- [ ] Recursively modularize the context window in case it gets too long
+- [ ] Don't make it incumbent on the user to make Actions return a context.
+Just store the output in memory.
+- [ ] Test Memory functions: adding a document, querying all, loading document.
+- [ ] Figure out a more modular way to solicit the user for feedback, maybe a default `ask_user_to_clarify` hook.
 - [ ] Create chatbot mode where it stops after every step and asks you how it's doing.
 - [ ] Make some diagrams describing the architecture.
 - [ ] Put on pypi.